Queena-Zhq/Queena-Zhq.github.io/README.md

 # queena-zhq.github.io
-The Blog uses Hexo framework, I recommed it to you
+The Blog uses Hexo framework, I recommend it to you

 Home Page https://hexo.io/